RichardOtter/RichardOtter.github.io/index.md

 ### [RootsMagic bugs and design-change wish list](RootsMagic_Bugs_and_WishList.html)

-Current RootsMagic bugs that annoy me, and some design change wishes.
+Current RootsMagic bugs that annoy me, and some wishes for design changes.

 ### [Run SQL on your RootsMagic database safely](Run_SQL_on_RM_database.html)